Not so recent changes at Lonely Planet have made my world a little smaller

 Lonely Planet went from personal to corporate and lost itself along the way.

-Today there’s an exodus happening on the Lonely Planet Thorn Tree.
+It evoked an exodus at the Lonely Planet Thorn Tree.

-The community has had its trust broken by an old friend who helped them to travel and grow just as they helped it to expand.
+The community had had its trust broken by an old friend who helped them to travel and grow just as they helped it to expand.

-Personally, and as a traveler who values both the BBC, Lonely Planet and the Thorn Tree, I’m hoping the powers that be will get their act together on this quickly.
+Personally, and as a traveler who values both the BBC, Lonely Planet and the Thorn Tree, I had hoped the powers would have got their act together on this quickly.

-Otherwise with the latest pruning perhaps the owners of the Thorn Tree might just have cut a little too deeply for this once respected travel source to ever recover.
+Otherwise with the last pruning perhaps the former owners of the Thorn Tree might just have cut a little too deeply for this once respected travel source to ever recover.

 This is an additional feature article